-- 65. The capacity for mentally representing the self as an individual entity has been linked to general empathic abilities.
-He pathy is defined as identifying with and understanding another's experiences or feelings by relating personally to their situation.
-He pathy is an important component of human consciousness and autonomy and is a cornerstone of normal social interaction.
-He path and future, and using this information to plan one's own actions; empathy is only possible if one can adopt or imagine another's perspective and attribute emotions to that other individual.
-Thus, empathy is a component of the "theory of mind."
-He - 66.
-Elephants frequently display empathy in the form of protection, comfort, and consolation, as well as by actively helping those in difficulty, such as assisting injured individuals to stand and walk or helping calves out of rivers or ditches with steep banks.147
+5 65.
+The capacity for mentally representing the self as an individual entity has been 6 linked to general empathic abilities.142 Empathy is defined as identifying with and understanding 7 another's experiences or feelings by relating personally to their situation.143 Empathy is an 8 important component of human consciousness and autonomy and is a cornerstone of normal 9 social interaction.144 It requires modeling the emotional states and desired goals that influence 10 others' behavior, both in the past and future, and using this information to plan one's own 11 actions; empathy is only possible if one can adopt or imagine another's perspective and attribute 12 emotions to that other individual.145 Thus, empathy is a component of the "theory of mind."146

+13 66.
+Elephants frequently display empathy in the form of protection, comfort, and 14 consolation, as well as by actively helping those in difficulty, such as assisting injured 15 individuals to stand and walk or helping calves out of rivers or ditches with steep banks.147